Note: This is an archived Handbook entry from 2016.

 Honours students are required to achieve an honours grade (ie. H1, H2A, H2B, H3) for each subject and thesis component of their course in order to complete to the degree.

-For information on policies that govern this degree, see Academic Services Policy listed as part of the University Melbourne Policy Framework.
-Students also should also refer to information on the Student Policy Directory
+For information on policies that govern this degree students should refer to the information on the Melbourne Poliy Library.

 Please note that some specialisations are not available in pure honours and must be taken in combination with another area - consult each area for more details.